 The guided tour features demonstrations of period surgical procedures as well as the methods pharmacists used to create various medicines for the treatment of soldiers who were sick and injured.
 You will view period medical instruments and learn about the development of medical practices that are still in use, such as cleanliness and quarantine standards that prevented illness and the spread of disease.
 The doctors would combine medical knowledge from Europe and Africa to achieve remarkable survival rates.
 In addition to the operating room, you will see the administration office, patient wards and the morgue as well as the mourning room.
 A bell would ring to summon mourners; this practice inspired the phrase “For whom the bell tolls.”
 The tour also includes the apothecary garden where an assortment of medicinal plants and herbs are grown.
 You will gain insights into these natural ingredients that serve as the basis for some of today’s most popular medications.

 The Spanish Military Hospital Museum is open daily, except Christmas, from 10 a.m. until 6 p.m.
 The guided tour is appropriate for all ages and lasts approximately 40 minutes.
 The museum charges a small admission fee for adult visitors.
 In addition to a senior citizen discount, children under the age of six are admitted free.
 Flash photography is not permitted and the museum is a pet-friendly facility.
 If you plan to drive to the museum, there is metered street parking nearby.
-For those traveling aboard Old Town Trolley, the museum is located near Stop #16.
+For those traveling aboard Old Town Trolley, the museum is located near one of the trolley stops.

 Things to Do Nearby